 COMMENT: The original Carlucci Indicator utilized the S&P 100 Index. eResearch has adapted the same metrics to the S&P 500 Index, which provides a useful comparison.
 Currently, there is a difference between the two Indexes.
-The more important one, the 100 Index, is Positive, meaning investors should be "In the Market".
-The 500 Index is Negative, meaning Investors should be "out of the market".
+The more important one, the 100 Index, is VERY Positive, meaning investors should be "In the Market".
+The 500 Index is Negative, meaning Investors should be "out of the market", or at least invest with caution.

-Readings: September 18
+Readings: September 25